la10736/rstest/README.md

 }
 ```

-The default behavior is to ignore the files that starts with `"."` but you can
+The default behavior is to ignore the files that start with `"."`, but you can
 modify this by use `#[include_dot_files]` attribute.
 The `files` attribute can be
-used more than once on the same variable and you can also create some custom
+used more than once on the same variable, and you can also create some custom
 exclusion rules with the `#[exclude("regex")]` attributes that filter out all
 paths that verify the regular expression.